NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsE.clean.rst

-The keying <CTRL> → clashes with the key used by early versions of the program MasterBasic (by Ergon Software) which is used to move between occurences of an object which has been searched for in the program.
+The keying <CTRL> → clashes with the key used by early versions of the program MasterBasic (by Ergon Software) which is used to move between occurrences of an object which has been searched for in the program.
 This has been resolved in v1.46+ of the program.

 If you try to